mikayahlevi/mru-lm/README.md

 ? & 0 \\
 B_i & I
 \end{bmatrix}
-$ can be expressed like:
+$ can be expressed like
 $$
 \begin{bmatrix}
 ? & 0 \\